 ESP Digital Camo

-This guitar is basically the same as the ESP Urban “Flecktarn” Camo, only with a different body paint – digital camo instead of Flecktarn camouflage.
+This guitar is basically the same as the ESP Urban “Flecktarn” Camo, only with different body paint – digital camo instead of Flecktarn camouflage.

 This guitar has the exact same controversial fretboard inlays as Jeff’s ESP Kill guitar – the 12th SS Panzer Division “Hitlerjugend” insignia combined with sig runes.
 The stickers are however different, reading – SKATES, Metal Mulisha, Los Angeles Kings, Hatebreed skull logo, No Fear, I care, F#CKER, skull.